 - The castle is more than 1000 years old.
 It was built in the early 11th century.
 Originally, a Romanian tower stood on the site of today's castle.

 - The building is located 130 meters above the lake.
-This also means that you should be going up even only because of the view.
+This also means that you should be going up only because of the view.

 - Bled castle ticket prices: 11 EUR for an adult, 7 EUR for a student, and 5 EUR for a child (2019 data).
 You can find the current price list here.

 - The opening hours of Bled Castle vary from season to season.
-Generally speaking, it opens at 8 a.m. and closes at 6 to 8 p.m., depending on the season.
+Generally speaking, it opens at 8 a.m. and closes from 6 to 8 p.m., depending on the season.
 You can find the exact opening hours here.

-History of Bled Castle - briefly
+History of Bled Castle

-Bled Castle is more than 1000 years old and was basically built for defence purposes.
+Bled Castle is more than 1000 years old and was built for defence purposes.
 It is considered to be the earliest built castle in Slovenia.
 Bled Castle is a symbol of both Slovenia and Bled in most guidebooks.

 It would have been quite tiring, lengthy, and dangerous for the bishops of Brixen to ride 300 km regularly to Bled, so they got a letting for the castle.

 Thus it was inhabited by the Kreigh family for nearly two hundred years, and then in 1278, the Habsburgs took control of the castle.
 It all remained like this until the 19th century.
-Of course, it was still rented and thanks to that it was inhabited by many noble families throughout history.
+Of course, it was still rented, and thanks to that, it was inhabited by many noble families throughout history.